Biography

 In October 2021, Major Irion was promoted to his current rank before reporting to the Field Supply and Maintenance Analysis Office – Western Pacific to serve as the Officer in Charge.
 Major Irion served as the Officer in Charge for the Field Supply and Maintenance Analysis Office – Western Pacific from October 2021 until December 2022.
 In January 2023, Major Irion reported to Recruiting Station St. Louis to serve as the Commanding Officer.

-His professional publications include 1) “Increasing Lethality Through Sustainment,” Proceedings, June 2019; and Naval Logistics Integration Newsgram #120, August 2019; 2) “The Changing Face of War,” Marine Corps Gazette, November 2019; 3) “Prepare to be Disrupted,” Marine Corps Gazette, March 2020; and Naval Logistics Integration Newsgram #123, April 2020; 4) “Simple Orders in Complex Warfare,” Marine Corps Gazette, April 2020; 5) “We Are Enough,” Marine Corps Gazette, April 2020; 6) “Logistics is a Shaping Factor,” Proceedings, November 2020; and the Exceptional Release, Issue 153 – Spring 2021; 7) “Today’s Naval Supply Chain,” Marine Corps Gazette, March 2022; and 8) “Field Supply & Maintenance Analysis Office—more than just analyses,” Marine Corps Gazette, April 2022.
+His professional publications include 1) “Increasing Lethality Through Sustainment,” Proceedings, June 2019; 2) “The Changing Face of War,” Marine Corps Gazette, November 2019; 3) “Prepare to be Disrupted,” Marine Corps Gazette, March 2020; 4) “Simple Orders in Complex Warfare,” Marine Corps Gazette, April 2020; 5) “We Are Enough,” Marine Corps Gazette, April 2020; 6) “Logistics is a Shaping Factor,” Proceedings, November 2020; 7) “Today’s Naval Supply Chain,” Marine Corps Gazette, March 2022; and 8) “Field Supply & Maintenance Analysis Office—more than just analyses,” Marine Corps Gazette, April 2022.

 His decorations include the Meritorious Service Medal, Navy and Marine Corps Commendation Medal (2 gold stars in lieu of third award), and the Navy and Marine Corps Achievement Medal.